Inferno (1980 film): Box office

-Inferno was distributed in Italy by 20th Century Fox on February 8, 1980.
 The film grossed a total of 1,331,763,000 Italian lire domestically (around $1.6 million at the time).
-The film had initially promising box office with the films premier in Rome had 500 tickets returned as the venue was packed with audiences even sitting on the floor of the theatre.
-Overall the film was the 14th highest grossing film in Italy in 1980 and eighth among the highest grossing films of the year.
+The film had an initially promising box office with the films premiere in Rome having 500 tickets returned, as the venue was packed with audiences, even sitting on the floor of the theatre.
+Overall the film was the 14th highest grossing film in Italy in 1980 and eighth among the highest grossing films of that year.